Last Updated on

 But, first, you have to find the right clients.

-Local business directories are a great place to start looking for web design leads.
+Kansas City web designer suggested, local business directories are a great place to start looking for web design leads.
 Start with businesses in your area and look at their existing website.
 This will give you a good idea of their needs and the shortcomings of their website.
 This will help you identify ways to help them boost performance and generate value for their business.

 Local small businesses are advantageous for a number of reasons: